rbiswas4/Cadence/doc/WhitePaperDiscussion.md

 * It is unclear how to account for the fact that our knowledge of SNIa might improve over time leading to larger gains for better strategies.
 * It is also unclear if some of this will be accounted for by improvements in intrinsic dispersion.

+## Cadence Metrics
+Two cadence metrics for SN have been written by
+* Rick Kessler
+* Alex Kim

 ## Some issues